I'jaz: Imitators

-Towards the end of Muhammad's life and after his death several men and a woman appeared in various parts of Arabia and claimed to be prophets.
-Musaylimah, a contemporary of Muhammad, claimed that he received revelations; some of his revelations are recorded.
-Ibn al-Muqaffa' was a critic of the Qur'an and reportedly made attempts to imitate it.
-Bashar ibn Burd (d.
-784), Abul Atahiya (d.
-828), Al-Mutanabbi (d.
-965), and Al-Maʿarri (d.
-1058) claimed that their writings surpassed Qur'an in eloquence.

 Critics

 German orientalist Theodor Nöldeke criticized the Qur'anic text as careless and imperfect, pointing out claimed linguistic defects.
 His argument was countered by Muslim scholar Muhammad Mohar Ali in his book "The Qur'an and the Orientalists".
 Orientalist scholars Friedrich Schwally and John Wansbrough held a similar opinion to Nöldeke.
 Some writers have questioned Muhammad's illiteracy.
-Ruthven states that "The fact of Muhammad's illiteracy would in no way constitute proof of the Qur'an miraculous origin as the great pre-Islamic poets were illiterate."
+Ruthven states that "The fact of Muhammad's illiteracy would in no way constitute proof of the Qur'an's miraculous origin as the great pre-Islamic poets were illiterate."
 Peters writes: "We do not know where this minor merchant of Mecca learned to make poetry...most oral poets and certainly the best have been illiterate."
 Others believe that Muhammad hired poets or that the Qur'an was translated into Arabic from another language.